msadouni/command-line-tools/README.md

 ## default

 Create `.default` version for a given file or a list of files.
+It will ask for confirmation if a target file exists.

 This is mainly used to version config files templates.